Azure/iotedgedev/README.md

 1. 404 Client Error: Not Found ("No such container: edgeAgent")

     I occasionally see this when running `iotedgedev runtime --restart`, but I have never seen it cause any issues.
 LMK if you see any issues because of it.

+1. ('Connection aborted.', error(2, 'No such file or directory'))

+    This means that you have likely do not have DOCKER\_HOST Environment Variable set.
+If you are running WSL, then please see the Dev Machine Setup steps above.
+You have to write DOCKER_HOST to your ~/.bashrc file.

 ## Backlog